-For 11 weeks during the summer and for five days just before classes start in September, MSU provides a program of activities and experiences planned to answer your questions, prepare you for your first registration, and help you establish yourself as a member of the University community.
+During the summer and for five days just before classes start in September, M.S.U. provides a program of activities and experiences planned to answer your questions, prepare you for your first registration, and help you establish yourself as a member of the University community.